guidanoli/cptk/README.md

 git clone https://github.com/guidanoli/cptk.git ~/.cptk
 ```

 2. **Edit your shell profile if you want to access the `cptk` command-line utility**.
-You can replace `cpp` with another programming language of your liking.
+You can replace `cpp` with any other programming language of your liking.

 ```sh
 echo 'export PATH=$PATH:$HOME/.cptk/bin' >> ~/.bashrc